bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-2-amplitude.md

 We will discuss both physical and psychophysical measurements.

 ## What's the Deal With the Sound Wave Graph?
+It's like you are familiar with the following picture:

 Variations of the following image are often shown to represent sound: